DaveGut/tpLink_Hubitat/README.md

 ### Wifi connected devices not currently supported:
 	a.
 Smart Cameras.
 Not in Support Plan.
- 	b.
-Robot Vacuum Cleaner.
-Not in Support Plan.

 ### Tapo Hub connected devices not currently supported:
 	a.
 Remote Dimmer Switch (S200D).
 Will install as new device.
 Need